awsdocs/aws-cloud9-user-guide/doc_source/setup-teams.rst

 Add Customer-Managed Policies to a Group Using the |cli|
 --------------------------------------------------------

-Run the IAM :code:`attach-group-policy` command, specifying the group's name and the Amazon Resource Name (ARN) of the policy, for example:
+Run the IAM :code:`attach-group-policy` command, specifying the group's name and the Amazon Resource Name (ARN) of the policy.

 .. code-block:: sh

-   aws iam attach-group-policy --group-name GROUP_NAME --policy-arn POLICY_ARN
+   aws iam attach-group-policy --group-name MyGroup --policy-arn arn:aws:iam::123456789012:policy/MyPolicy

-In the preceding command, replace :code:`GROUP_NAME` with the name of the group.
-Replace :code:`POLICY_ARN` with the ARN of the customer-managed policy.
-These ARNs typically follow the format :code:`arn:aws:iam::ACCOUNT_ID:policy/POLICY_NAME`.
+In the preceding command, replace :code:`MyGroup` with the name of the group.
+Replace :code:`123456789012` with the AWS account ID, and replace
+:code:`MyPolicy` with the name of the customer-managed policy.

 .. _setup-teams-policy-examples: